A PDF version of the competition rules is available here: ACTSSCA Competition Rules

 20. Length of Innings

-2. The numbers of overs per innings to be bowled may be varied downwards subject to the agreement of both Captains, but shall not be less than 20 six-ball overs per innings.
+2. The maximum number of overs per innings to be bowled may be varied downwards by mutual agreement of both Captains before play starts, but shall not be reduced to less than 20 six-ball overs per innings.

 21. Incomplete Over